asolton/third-party-cyber-risk-incident-response/03-final-risk-matrix.md

 # Analyst Recommendation

-Based on the findings identified during this assessment, NorthStar Cloud Solutions should **not be rejected solely on the basis of the identified findings**.
+Based on the findings identified during this assessment, NorthStar Cloud Solutions should not be rejected solely on the basis of the identified findings.

 Instead, the vendor should be considered for: